seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 For lovers ever run before the clock.

 **SALARINO**
-O, ten times faster Venus’ pigeons fly
+O, ten times faster Venus' pigeons fly
-To seal love’s bonds new-made, than they are wont
+To seal love's bonds new-made, than they are wont
 To keep obliged faith unforfeited!

 **GRATIANO**